tglucksmann/buybitcoinworldwide.github.io/_kb/bb_buy_bitcoin_without_id.md

 ## Wall of Coins

 [Wall of Coins](http://buybitcoinww.co/Wall_of_Coins){:rel="nofollow"} is a peer-to-peer cash exchange, currently available in the United States, Canada, Germany, Argentina, Latvia, Poland, and the Philippines.
 A phone number is required for use, but not for verification purposes.
 No ID is required.
-You can use the widget below to buy with cash through Wall of Coins.
+You can use the widget below to buy with cash through Wall of Coins (widget will not load with ad-blocker enabled).

 <iframe frameborder="0"
     id="iframeCanvas"